Amirsaj/Automated_Statistics/README.md

 ## Usage

-1. Ensure you have Python installed on your machine.
-2. Install required libraries using:
+1. Open the colab file.

-3. Place your data file named `data.xlsx` in the same directory as the script.
+2. Place your data file named `data.xlsx` in the same directory as the script.
+3. Set the Numerical columns.
-4. Run the script using:
+4. Run the script using from top to down.
+5. Refresh the folder to see the two .csv files one for categorical one for nuemrical.